<- All posts

 Functionality - ⭐⭐⭐⭐

 With Budibase, you can either build forms from scratch or auto-generate them from a data schema.
 Budibase is opinionated compared to other form builders on the list.
-Out of the box, you get form validation, a resize prop, lightest, light, dark and darkest themes, accessible inputs, a database, and responsiveness.
+Out of the box, you get form validation, a resize prop, light and dark themes, themes, accessible inputs, a database, and responsiveness.

 Design - ⭐⭐⭐⭐⭐